evnp/nx/README.md

 ```

-By default, if nx does not detect a `package.json` file within the directory it is being invoked from, it will search for one within directories up to 2 levels below, and an arbitary number of levels above, exiting immediately if it reaches your home directory.
-This allows you to run nx commands from anywhere within a project with this very common directory structure, or similar project structures:
+By default, if `nx` does not detect a `package.json` file within the directory it is being invoked from, it will search for one within directories up to 2 levels below, and an arbitrary number of levels above, exiting immediately if it reaches your home directory.
+This allows you to run `nx` commands from anywhere within a project with this very common directory structure, or similar project structures:
 ```sh
 $HOME/
  └─project/